anemonik/A285-Hackintosh/README.md

 📝 Things to do:
 * Repair color banding
-* Add fan control to yogasmc
+* Add fan control to YogaSMC
-* Change oc debug ver. to release
+* Change OC Debug ver. to release
-* Repair not working things (small chance for it for now)
+* Repair not working things (small chance for it currently)
 * Add macOS Sonoma support (when it will came out from beta)